openworkload/swm-core/README.md

 ## Introduction

 [This](https://github.com/openworkload/swm-core) is a core component of the Sky Port (SP) project.
 SP is an universal bus between user software and compute resources.
-It can also be considered as a transportation layer between workload producers and compute resource providers.
+In other words this is a transportation layer between workload producers and compute resource providers.
 Sky Port makes it easy to connect user software to different cloud resources.

 ## Design

 Terminology:

-* Remote Site: remote computing system where user's jobs run.
+* Remote Site: remote computing system where user jobs run.
 It can be either cloud or on-premises cluster (depending on the connected gate).
-* swm: core service of Sky Port that runs in a background on the user’s desktop and performs all required operations on remote sites.
+* swm (Sky Port Workload Manager): a core service of Sky Port that runs in a background on the user’s desktop and performs all required operations on remote sites.
-* Terminal: user software that can connect to swm, submits jobs, retrieves current jobs status, displays the information.
-For the user the terminal is an interface to remote sites where his jobs run.
-The user should not really care that the terminal connects to swm and not to the remote sites directly.
+* Terminal: user software that connects to swm, submits jobs, retrieves current jobs status, displays the information.
+From user prospective the terminal is an interface to remote sites where jobs run.
+The user should not care that the terminal connects to swm and not to the remote sites directly.
 * Gate: a plugin for swm that is in charge of all communications with one particular remote site.